 I'm Mike from Google and I work on peering interconnection as a part of wide range of hats that I wear.

 Some really interesting points by the panel.
 Thank you.
-I think one, in particular, Bill brought up was around market power and competition in the park it.
+I think one, in particular, Bill brought up was around market power and competition in the market.
 And we're talking a little bit about regulation of interconnection.
 And in most instances said 99.5% of all peering arrangements are done without even a contract which is very different to the way voice interconnection has traditionally been done.

 When there are issues with interconnection, the fact that these come up are perhaps a symptom of underlying issues.
 They're a symptom of a lack of competition of the market.
 Consumers not having enough choice.
-So that certain people can exercise not get power in their interconnection negotiations.
-So if there is a temptation to regulate interconnection, my suggestion would be to look at the cause of need to go regulate and try and deal with the underlying cause, whatever that is.
+So that certain people can exercise market power in their interconnection negotiations.
+So if there is a temptation to regulate interconnection, my suggestion would be to look at the cause of needing to regulate and try and deal with the underlying cause, whatever that is.

 >> UTA MEIER-HAHN: Anybody want to react to the commentary?
 Other comments?
 Please.
 Also introduce yourself briefly, please.

 >> AUDIENCE: My name is Thomas Grub.
-I work for DOJ Telecom Incumbent.
+I work for Deutsche Telekom, the German incumbent.
 I do also have a history of working for the Swiss regulator where I was the economic advisor for interconnection procedures.

 So I would like to offer two comments.
 The first one would be that we should remind ourselves that peering comes from the notion of peer, which means equal or at least comparable in a sense, so I cannot agree, of course, with statements like we should treat small operators on equal terms.
 They're simply not equal.
 I mean, it hasn't been stated too obviously, but what is often claimed is that we need to interconnect on a settlement free peering basis.
 I don't think that is economically justified because we're not talking about the global resource here, that's just there or falls from the sky, it is basically private property and private investment, so we should be mindful of the incentives to keep that infrastructure.
-If you can just get connectivity to the whole world merely for the fact that you have a couple of access customers, I don't think that is the right incentive to build a prime with globally.
+If you can just get connectivity to the whole world merely for the fact that you have a couple of access customers, I don't think that is the right incentive to build up bandwidth globally.
 We do have to build up the bandwidth and I do think that the system has worked quite well without too many regulatory constraints.